 Living in Japan is 18,000 times more awesome if you can speak Japanese.

-As all of you know, I could talk about this one for days.
+I could talk about this one for days.
 There are a ton of ways to learn Japanese.
-My favorite (obviously) is detailed in my giant book: The Hacking Japanese Supercourse.
+My favorite (obviously) is NativShark.
+I helped make it, after all.

 Step #11: Get a Japanese-Speaking Job